-Reema Abboud’s practice primarily focuses on employment, environmental and general liability matters.
+Reema Abboud’s practice primarily focuses on employment and general liability matters.
 Reema handles all aspects of pre-trial litigation including pre-trial motion work, discovery, taking and defending depositions.

 Prior to joining Walsworth, Reema worked as an associate attorney at a firm in Orange County primarily practicing criminal defense and employment litigation.
 Handling a range of criminal cases from misdemeanors and felonies afforded her extensive courtroom experience.
 Reema’s employment litigation practice focused on wage and hour claims, discrimination, harassment, retaliation and wrongful termination matters where she represented both employees and employers.
 She handled matters from inception through successful resolution and acted as second-chair in the event the matters went to trial.